Not sure where to start with this one.

 Being the 256th person in the history of the world to complete the Triple Crown of swimming (👑 Catalina Channel 👑) I had found my inspiration.
 I needed some body art to commemorate this lifetime swimming achievement.

 The choice of non sagging body parts was growing slim so I decided on the high inner ankle of my left foot was a safe spot.
 When that sags I figured I would be really old and nobody will see it.

 My creative type son, Sean with some “experience” in these things helped with early design elements.
 Nephew Spencer, also very “experienced” in these matters sourced a studio for me in Bend called Monolith Tattoo Studio.

 I know this sounds bad however, surprisingly the whole process with the studio was very professional from the pre-consultation appointment, the electronic release form to the semi-high tech scheduling and communications with the studio.

 The day finally came and Ryan joined me to hold my hand just in case I cried.
-My artist, was clearly “very experienced” in this art form so I knew I was in good hands.
+My artist, Heather was also clearly “very experienced” in this art form so I knew I was in good hands.
 Initial stenciling with a felt tip pen was done allowing me to determine if the sizing and placement was in-line with my expectations.
 After a few minor modifications and looks in a mirror we were good to go with the real “ink”.